shadohead55/Squirrels-in-Paradise/README.md

 🌀 A tornado threatens Saint Brunswick.
 🌰 A woman who feeds squirrels must decide who she wants to save.
 🎙️ Narrated with a soothing British voice.
 🖼️ Accompanied by painterly, AI-generated visuals.
+✨ Smooth fade transitions and keyboard controls for a more polished feel.

 ## 🎮 Play It Now
 👉 [Live on GitHub Pages](https://shadohead55.github.io/Squirrels-in-Paradise/)